pgManage/pgManage/README.md

 Different versions of libev may not work with every version of Postage.
 To avoid problems, the Postage compile process is set up to statically compile libev.
 This way we control what version you use.
 If you need a different version, start with the dependencies/update.sh file.

 #### LIBRESSL
 Postage uses the new TLS API found in LibreSSL.
 It can take some time to compile LibreSSL.
 If LibreSSL is already installed on your machine, then the compile process dynamically loads that one.
 This way you can avoid the wait.
 If not, it's compiled in statically.
+Please be patient.

 #### LIBPQ
 In order for Postage to talk to PostgreSQL you need to have the libpq library installed.